chandlerlester/chandlerlester.github.io/index.md

 Areas of interest: continuous-time macroeconomics, adaptive learning, and computational methods.

-I am currently the job-market.
+I am currently on the job-market.